 - Be thorough: Err on the side of thoroughness when writing web pages without boring your visitors with irrelevant information.
 The idea is to anticipate visitor’s questions and doubts, and provide everything they need to convert.

 For example, if your visitor wants to contact you, you only need to provide some basic contact information and a clear next action.

 In this case, Exact Sciences funnels different types of site visitors to the right contact method for them.

-But a potential lead visiting a service page may need a bit more information before they’re persuaded to take a next action.
-Jan-Pro, for example, provides an easy-to-read but thorough explanation of the industrial cleaning services they offer, the value they provide, and why leads should trust them:
+But a potential lead visiting a service page may need more information before they’re persuaded to take a next action.
+Jan-Pro, for example, provides an easy-to-read but thorough explanation of their industrial cleaning offerings, the value they provide, and why leads should trust them: